-- Although there are still a few rigs where living conditions are basic, on most they are very good, with meals and a laundry service provided and gyms and snooker rooms are often available.
+- Although there are still a few rigs where living conditions are basic, on most they are very good, with meals and a laundry service provided.
+Gyms and snooker rooms are also often available.

 - Alcohol and recreational drugs are not allowed on rigs.

-- There is considerable disruption to personal and home life.
+- Considerable disruption to your personal and home life is to be expected.

 - Travel to rigs by helicopter is normal, sometimes at short notice, so flexibility is required.